jeremystan/aargh/README.md

 aargh(repeat_text)
 ```

-Then we can run this app as an `Rscript` without any arguments:
+Then we can run this app as an `Rscript`:

 ```
 $ Rscript example.R